-If you choose to request indirect costs, compute the applicable amount by multiplying your indirect cost rate by the distribution base, typically the project's modified total direct costs (MTDC).
+You do not have to claim indirect costs, but if you do, calculate the amount by multiplying the applicable indirect cost rate by the distribution base, typically the project's modified total direct costs (MTDC).

 Per 2 CFR § 200.1, MTDC are all direct salaries and wages, applicable fringe benefits, materials and supplies, services, travel, and up to the first \$25,000 of each subaward (regardless of the period of performance of the subaward).
 MTDC exclude equipment, capital expenditures, rental costs, tuition remission, scholarships and fellowships, participant support costs, and the portion of each subaward in excess of \$25,000.